MK316/Coding4ET/Lessons/Dataframe.md

 1. Load and Explore a CSV:

-+ Download a CSV file with English words and their IPA transcriptions.
++ Download a CSV file with English words and their IPA transcriptions. 💾 [File to download](https://raw.githubusercontent.com/MK316/Coding4ET/refs/heads/main/data/word_transcriptions.csv)
 + Load the CSV file into a DataFrame in Colab and display the first five rows.

 2. Modify the DataFrame: